Gut Feeling: Understanding Stomach Problems

 Gallstones

-Gallstones are small stones that form in gallbladder.
+Gallstones are small stones that form in the gallbladder.
 They vary in size, are often symptomless and don't need to be treated.
 However, if a gallstone is trapped in a duct inside the gallbladder, it may cause a blockage which can trigger a sharp, intense pain in your stomach that can last for several minutes to a few hours.

-In some cases gallstones may cause complications, such as inflammation of gallbladder (also known as acute cholecystitis).
-The main symptom of acute cholecystitis is persistent abdominal pain, that does not recede within few hours.
+In some cases gallstones may cause complications, such as inflammation of the gallbladder (also known as acute cholecystitis).
+The main symptom of acute cholecystitis is persistent abdominal pain, that does not recede within a few hours.
 Additional symptoms may include:

 A high temperature.